kwaiidoesthings/jason.github.io/_pages/about.md

 👋 Hello, my name is Jason and i am currently an Undergraduate student at Miami Dade College.

-📚 My passion is in Machine Learning Models for defense purposes.
+📚 My passion is in Machine Learning Models for cyber defense purposes.

 🦉 My current goal is to have the opportunity to be apart of researching my passions in depth.